My Little Pony: Collectors

 My Little Pony toys drew the attention of collectors from their initial release.
 Media coverage in the 2000s reported on collectors' conventions, finding it odd that adult women are interested in My Little Pony.
 The 2004 My Little Pony Collectors' Convention reportedly had only one man among the attendees.
 When updating the toy line, Hasbro reassured collectors that it will produce My Little Pony editions for collectors.

-Over 4,000 My Little Pony objects are on display until 2025 in Croydon, London in the Come As You Really Are exhibition.
+Over 4,000 My Little Pony objects were on display until 2025 in Croydon, London in the Come As You Really Are exhibition.